MI to RI Moving Specialists

 ComparisonMichiganRhode Island

-• Rhode Island, on the other hand, is often described as generally leaning Democratic
+• Rhode Island, on the other hand, is often described as reliably Democratic.
+Democrats hold all federal seats and dominate statewide offices and the legislature, with consistent Democratic performance in national elections.

 Education Guide When Moving from Michigan to Rhode Island